bristlemouth/bm_protocol/src/lib/bm_osal/README.md

 * Currently, the API's mirror FreeRTOS.
 This is a good first step to break dependencies.
 But these apis' would likely need to change to accomodate other RTOS's in the future.

+* To truly port other RTOS, there would be more work thank just implementing the OSAL api's
+    * FreeRTOS requires FreeRTOSConfig.h, others would have similar configuration files
+    * eg Zephyr uses Kconfig and CMake
+    * Would need to investigate startup sequence, task priorities, and interrupt handling
+    * Default sizes for heap, task stack, etc may be different

 # Contributing

 When writing new Bristlemouth code, prefer using bm_osal_* APIs instead of direct FreeRTOS calls.
 This ensures portability and testability.